-SU has stringent academic requirements and you will be regularly challenged to do your best both in and outside of the classroom.
+Seattle University has stringent academic requirements and you will be regularly challenged to do your best both in and outside of the classroom.
 Experiencing academic difficulty is not unusual or something to be ashamed of.
 If you begin to feel overwhelmed and are not doing as well as you would like, review the information below and utilize resources available to you on campus.
-If you have you would like to work with an advisor regarding your academic success, contact your assigned academic advisor or stop by the Science and Engineering Advising Center in Engineering 300.
+If you would like to work with an advisor regarding your academic success, contact your assigned academic advisor or contact the Science and Engineering Advising Center.

 Undergraduate students in the College of Science and Engineering are in good academic standing if they have a cumulative SU GPA of 2.00 or better.
 Depending on their major or program, students could be required to earn a 2.5 or higher.
 It is important you discuss your specific GPA requirement with your advisor.

-Undergraduate students will be placed on probation when their cumulative SU GPA falls below 2.00 or 2.50.
+Undergraduate students will be placed on probation when their cumulative SU GPA falls below 2.00 or 2.50 (depending on your current major).
 Graduate students will be placed on probation when their cumulative SU GPA falls below 3.00 and/or if they receive a grade of B- or lower in any of their classes.

 Undergraduate students are required to meet the following conditions while on probation to remain enrolled in the College of Science and Engineering: